Ponali/ArgentumPackages/docs/ocif-tools/README.md

 ## Convert to ANSI
 To convert any picture into ANSI art, run `ocif to-ansi [file].pic [output]`.
 Replace "[file]" with the filename of the picture, and "[output]" with the filename of the output file.

+A default background can be encoded into the output file with the `-b` flag, just like with the `show` command.

 For more information on the ANSI output, check the [libocif compatibility](../libocif/README.md#compatibility).